bbrownekianda/docs/getting-started/dataconnect.md

 # Connect your data #

 Connecting your data to Kianda processes, allows real-time scalability, so as your organisation grows, the processes you have created continue to perform, providing sustainable, flexible growth.
 Your data may be held in **datasources** like SharePoint, Salesforce or SAP.
-Kianda comes with 19 predefined [**data connectors**](connectors/readme.md), allowing you to connect to these datasources.
+Kianda comes with 19 predefined **data connectors** allowing you to connect to these datasources, see [data connector list](#data-connector-list) for a full listing.

 If you are a developer and want to connect to a datasource that is not included in the predefined set, you can use SOAP or REST to create your own API for data transfer.